Paris: Students protest police violence

 Weeks of clashes have broken out since four police officers purportedly threw Théo to the ground, beat him and anally raped him with a baton, leaving him with injuries so severe that he required surgery.

-The officers were suspended pending an inquiry into accusations that they used excessive force while arresting the young man during an identity check at a housing estate in the northern Paris suburb of Aulnay-sous-Bois.
+The officers were suspended pending an inquiry into accusations that they used excessive force while arresting the young man during an identity check at a housing estate in the northern suburb of Aulnay-sous-Bois.

-All four officers involved in the incident have been charged with aggravated assault, and one was also charged with rape, according to the Interior Ministry.
+All four officers have been charged with aggravated assault, and one was also charged with rape, according to the Interior Ministry.

-According to the Agence France-Presse news agency, an internal police investigation found that the officer who allegedly sodomized Théo with his baton in the February 2 incident did so unintentionally.
+According to the Agence France-Presse news agency, an internal police investigation found that the officer who allegedly sodomized Théo with his baton did so unintentionally.
 CNN was unable to obtain a copy of the police report.